 - Note body

-- If your spreadsheet has a column that does not have a corresponding property in HubSpot, you will be prompted to create a custom property for it.
+- If your spreadsheet has a column header that does not correspond to an existing property in HubSpot, you will be prompted to create a custom property for it.

 - For example, a contact with the email address firstname.lastname@example.org will automatically be associated with the company record HubSpot, since that company record's domain name is hubspot.com.

 - This automatic association will only occur if you have the Automatically create and associate companies with contacts setting enabled.